-Steve Hackett: arrives, for now only in English, A Genesis In My Bed, the long awaited autobiography of the great guitarist and former member of Genesis.
+Steve Hackett: A Genesis In My Bed, the autobiography of the great guitarist and former member of Genesis.
+Videos, interviews, reviews.

-* It is possible to pre-order it directly here:
+* It is possible to buy it directly here:

 As for his music, Steve wrote a very detailed tome, fun and enveloping who traces the graph of his life, but with emphasis on his years with Genesis, from the band's rapid rise to success.

 Steve speaks frankly of his first years of life, of the period with Genesis and of his personal relationships with the other four members of the band, with an anecdotes in the daily life of this important rock band.

 Naturally A Genesis In My Bed also tells Steve's solo career, since he left Genesis and the many different journeys he took.